Governance of the Academy

 Professor Flavia Cicuttini MBBS, FRACP, PhD, MSc, FAFPHM, is a rheumatologist and epidemiologist.
 She is the Alfred Hospital Head of Rheumatology, Head of the Musculoskeletal Unit at Monash University, and an NHMRC Investigator Leadership Fellow.
 Her principal research interests are the prevention and treatment of musculoskeletal diseases.
 Her awards include the Australian Rheumatology Association Parr prize (2010) and the President’s award (2015), Telstra Business Women’s Awards Finalist (2012), and Altmetric top 100 globally award (2019).
 She has published over 570 peer reviewed papers, cited more than 41090 times.
 She currently serves on the AIHW National Arthritis and Musculoskeletal Monitoring Advisory Group, the Repatriation Medical Authority, the Board of the Osteoarthritis Research Society International 2019-, and on the editorial board of a number of journals.

-CHAIR, WA State Branch
+Chair, WA State Branch

 Professor David Mackey AO FAHMS